Rb982/audiorecord/fingerprint/Readme.md

     dev_name: the name of the recording device.

     Send and pair will return a vec of non-zero length on a success, a vec of zero length if everything sent and received but no successful decoding occurred, and an error if a network issue occurred.
 Receive will return the message it sent on a successful communication, and an error on a failed communication; it does not know whether the decoding succeeded or failed on the other end.
-Other parameters of interest are defined in the config object created in main, and can be adjusted as desired.
+    Note - performance in debug mode is pretty poor.
+Prefer to use release mode Other parameters of interest are defined in the config object created in main, and can be adjusted as desired.